nostoc/module-ballerinax-smartsheet/examples/project_task_management/Project Task Management Integration.md

 # Project Task Management Integration

 This example demonstrates how to automate project task creation using Ballerina connector for Smartsheet.
-When a new project is created via HTTP API, the system automatically creates initial tasks in Smartsheet and sends a summary notification message to Slack.
+When a new project is created, the system automatically creates initial tasks in Smartsheet and sends a summary notification message to Slack.

 ## Prerequisites